oroinc/documentation/user_guide/dashboards.rst

 - Go to the Dashboards section (in the Desktop UI it is signed with the icon |IcDashboard|) and select *"Manage Dashboards"*.

-- Click the :guilabel:`Create Segment` button in the top right corner of the grid.
+- Click the :guilabel:`Create Dashboard` button in the top right corner of the grid.

 - The *"Create Dashboard"* form will emerge.